nathnim/track_and_count/README.md

 for details).
 Note that the dataset has already been augmented with different brightness levels to simulate the effect of illumination in a room and/or bad camera settings.
 The dataset can be downloaded with curl.
 Then, the **YOLOv5 detector** is applied with 2 classes of objects specified: an urn (a custom object) and a person (a coco object).
-The neural network is then fine tuned to learn about the custom object class.
-Finaly, the inference is done on a subset of data and the result is visualized.
+The neural network is then fine-tuned to learn about the custom object class.
+Finally, the inference is done on a subset of data and the result is visualized.

 **Example of urn detection with YOLOv5**

 <img src="example/urn_detection_inference.jpeg" width="400" class="centerImage">

-*NB*: Since an urn is a stationary object (i.e. its position is not supposed to change in time), the dectection can be performed on a single (initial) video frame.
-Then, the urn's coordinares could be easily passed further to other frames without performing the detection task over and over again.
+*NB*: Since an urn is a stationary object (i.e. its position is not supposed to change in time), the detection can be performed on a single (initial) video frame.
+Then, the urn's coordinates could be easily passed further to other frames without performing the detection task repeatedly.

 <a name="tracking"></a>
 ## Tracking

-In the second part of the project we track people in a room using the tracking-by-detection paradigm.
+In the second part of the project, we track people in a room using the tracking-by-detection paradigm.
 As it has been done earlier in the custom object detection section, **YOLOv5** performs a person detection on each single video frame.
-Then, the detections on different frames must be associated between each other to re-identify the same person. **The SORT tracker** combines the linear Kalman filter to predict the state of the object (*the motion model*) and the Hungarian algorithm to associate objects from the previous frames with objects in the current frame.
-The tracker does not take into account any details of the object's appearence.
+Then, the detections on different frames must be associated with each other to re-identify the same person. **The SORT tracker** combines the linear Kalman filter to predict the state of the object (*the motion model*) and the Hungarian algorithm to associate objects from the previous frames with objects in the current frame.
+The tracker does not consider any details of the object's appearance.
 My implementation of the SORT tracker inside the YOLOv5 inference script could be found in *track_yolov5_sort.py*.
 The Jupyter notebook *colabs/run_sort_tracker_on_colab.ipynb* shows how to run the tracker on **Google Colab**.